jmercadodev/Plot-n-Tweet-Stock-Charts/README.md

 # May 2018

 1) Iterate over list of stocks
-2) Return CLose prices by gathering stock data from morningstar
+2) Return Close prices by gathering stock data from morningstar
 3) PLot Close Prices and 90 Day Moving Average
 3) Save Stock Chart to 'image' folder as 'stock.png'
 4) Tweet Stock Chart